opencog/learn/README-Natural.md

            size, and not very many copies of a 150GB database will fit onto a 1TB disk.
 2TB is a more comfortable size to work with.

-           Databases for the artifical-language pipeline might be smaller, so this is perhaps less of a concern.
+           Databases for the artificial-language pipeline might be smaller, so this is perhaps less of a concern.

 * **0.3)** Get a machine with 4 or more CPU cores, and a minimum of